All Episodes

 It's just an educational thing, said the captain.

-Troopers have been shot by members of groups, so it's our job to let law enforcement officers know what the trends are in the modern militia movement.
+The troopers have been shot by members of groups, so it's our job to let law enforcement officers know what the trends are in the modern militia movement.

-Third-party bumper stickers indicate a militia member, man prone to violence, be extremely cautious when following such a car.
+Third-party bumper stickers indicate a militia member, man-prone to violence, be extremely cautious when following such a car in the state of Missouri.

-Now let's also, let's not forget something that happened in Missouri during the campaign.
+Now, let's also, let's not forget something that happened in Missouri during the campaign.

-Remember there was a lawyer there and maybe a couple lawyers who announced that they were going to prosecute anybody who criticized Obama.
+Remember, there was a lawyer there and maybe a couple lawyers who announced that they were going to prosecute anybody who criticized Obama.

 Remember that?